STRATEGIC HIGHWAY SAFETY PLAN (SHSP) ACCOMPLISHMENTS

 Since the plan was developed, hundreds of safety stakeholders including transportation engineers and planners, law enforcement officers, emergency medical services personnel, and specialists in behavioral education and outreach are implementing the changes that will bring positive results.
 Following are some of the major accomplishments that have been achieved since the plan was officially launched:

 - Established the first SHSP Strategic Communications Alliance (SCA) in the nation.
-The SCA, whose members are public information officers from public and private sector agencies and organizations involved in traffic safety, advises the NECTS and TWG on marketing and communications programs, activities, and campaigns that relate to the SHSP.
+The SCA, whose members are public information officers from public- and private-sector agencies and organizations involved in traffic safety, advises the Nevada Executive Committee on Traffic Safety (NECTS) and TWG on marketing and communications programs, activities, and campaigns that relate to the SHSP.

 - Implemented 1,400 miles of rumble strips on two-lane roadways throughout Nevada to reduce lane departure crashes.
 The project received press coverage from media in the Reno area.